Mahla-Shourian/Mahla-Shourian.github.io/content/courses/_index.md

 ---
 title: "Teaching"
 aliases: /courses/
-description: "Courses on statistics and microeconomics"
+description: "Courses on elements of statistics and microeconomics"
 ---

 {{< rawhtml >}}